 \subsection{Simulation with No Time-Trend}

-Table~\ref{freqnoearlystopnodrift} and Table~\ref{bayesnoearlystopnodrift} displays the results of simulations for a number of blocks, K = 1, 2, 4, 5, 10, 20, 100, 200 using the frequentist and Bayesian approach with no drift applied and not stopping early for success or failure.
-The frequentist approach (Table~\ref{freqnoearlystopnodrift}) manages to control the type I error unlike the Bayesian design in Table~\ref{bayesnoearlystopnodrift}.
-Even though stratified RAR design has higher type I error, the type I error is still controlled under the nominal level (Table~\ref{freqnoearlystopnodrift}).
-However, type I error is high for 4, 5, 10 and 20 number of blocks under the Bayesian design (Table~\ref{bayesnoearlystopnodrift}).
+Tables~\ref{freqnoearlystopnodrift} \&~\ref{bayesnoearlystopnodrift} displays the results of simulations for numbers of blocks, K = 1, 2, 4, 5, 10, 20, 100, 200 using the frequentist and Bayesian approaches with no drift applied and not stopping early for success or failure.
+The frequentist approach (Table~\ref{freqnoearlystopnodrift}) manages to control the type-I error unlike the Bayesian design in Table~\ref{bayesnoearlystopnodrift}.
+Even though the stratified RAR design has higher type-I error, the type-I error is still controlled under the nominal level (Table~\ref{freqnoearlystopnodrift}).
+However, the false-positive rate is high for 4, 5, 10 and 20 blocks under the Bayesian design (Table~\ref{bayesnoearlystopnodrift}).
 Block design with 2, 4, 5 and 10 number of blocks provides a higher power when $p_B = 0.35, 0.45$ (Table~\ref{freqnoearlystopnodrift}).
 In the Bayesian design, the fixed randomization ratio provides the best power.
-Although the type I error is close to the nominal level under K = 2, 4 and 5, with a slight increase in sample size it could be lowered to the nominal level.
+Although the type-I error is close to the nominal level under K = 2, 4 and 5, with a slight increase in sample size it could be lowered to the nominal level.
 A small increase in sample size might still be favorable if more subjects are treated with the best possible cure.
-Block design with a small number of subjects in a block should not be considered due to low power in the design as shown in Table~\ref{freqnoearlystopnodrift} and \ref{bayesnoearlystopnodrift} with 100 blocks.
-This poor performance is due to the reality that some of the blocks can be noninformative if subjects in the block are randomly assigned to the small treatment group.
+Blocked designs with a small number of subjects in a block should not be considered due to low power as shown in Tables~\ref{freqnoearlystopnodrift} and \ref{bayesnoearlystopnodrift} with 100 blocks.
+This poor performance is due to the reality that the blocks will be noninformative if all subjects in the block receive the same treatment.
 Ethically, this design (2 subjects per block) places more subjects at risk without contributing to the advancement in science.